Thank you for choosing Landfolk.com!

 All rentals booked through Landfolk are, in addition to the lessor's usual holiday home insurance, also covered by an AllRisk insurance policy provided by Gjensidige, which is a supplementary insurance that provides extra security for both lessors and lessees.

 - vandalism caused by the lessee

-- damage where the lessee accidentally damages things/movables and/or building parts.
+- damage where the lessee accidentally damages items/movables and/or building parts.

-- damage where pets accidentally damage things/movables and/or building parts.
+- damage where pets accidentally damage items/movables and/or building parts.